EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

    ```

    For this example, the `Path` is `/dev/video6`.

+1. Edit the information to appropriately match the camera.
+The device's protocol properties contain:
+   * `name` is the name of the device.
+For this example, the name is `Camera001`
+   * `Path` is a file descriptor of camera created by the OS.
+Use the `Path` determined in the previous step.
    * `AutoStreaming` indicates whether the device service should automatically start video streaming for cameras.
 Default value is false.

    ```bash